Conqu3red/place-bot-2022/README.md

 # r/Place 2022 Bot
 This custom-written bot valiantly defended the PolyBridge location and other personal banners for me.

+NOTE: This project is effectively here for archival purposes.

 All accounts must be added to script apps [here](https://reddit.com/prefs/apps), limit of 20 accounts per app.
-The bot ignores pixels in reference images colours exactly (80, 20, 60) / #50143c.
+The bot ignores pixels in reference images that are coloured exactly (80, 20, 60) / #50143c.

 # Config
 `board` is the board index: